giuliospinozzi/vispa2/README.md

 The full research article reports a short manual for tool installation and configuration.

-Further details for the configuration and running are updated here.
+Details for the configuration and running:

-For the paired-end mode (Illumina) of VISPA2 please read the detailed configuration: https://bitbucket.org/andreacalabria/vispa2/wiki/VISPA2-PairedEnd
+* For the paired-end mode (Illumina) of VISPA2 please read the detailed configuration: https://bitbucket.org/andreacalabria/vispa2/wiki/VISPA2-PairedEnd

-For the single-end mode of VISPA2 please read the detailed configuration: https://bitbucket.org/andreacalabria/vispa2/wiki/VISPA2-SingleEnd
+* For the single-end mode of VISPA2 please read the detailed configuration: https://bitbucket.org/andreacalabria/vispa2/wiki/VISPA2-SingleEnd

 ### Who do I talk to? ###